andycroll/andycroll.com/_posts/2019/2019-12-01-ensure-you-correctly-build-caching-keys.md

 Rails has great built-in support for many types of caching, in particular its “view fragment caching”.
 This stores the resulting text of parts of your views in very fast storage, say Redis or Memcache, saving your application building the views every time a page is rendered.

-The framework includes an elegant way of using the cache based on using the model `id`, it’s `updated_at` timestamp and an automatically generated digest of the specific view template.
+The framework includes an elegant way of using the cache based on using a model’s `id`, its `updated_at` timestamp, and an automatically-generated digest of the specific view template.
 You can find more details in the [Rails guide on caching](https://guides.rubyonrails.org/caching_with_rails.html#fragment-caching).

 ## Instead of...

-...just using a single modal in your key, for a complex view
+...only using the main model in your cache key, for view fragments using multiple models

 ```ruby
 class Event < ApplicationRecord